 For almost 96 years, the Conshohocken Art League(CAL) has continuously provided fine art classes, visiting artist workshops and exhibition opportunities to the Conshohocken and area communities' adults and children.

-Our Visiting Artist series has been represented by established Philadelphia area artists Moe Brooker, Joe & Kathy Winter, Stanley Bielen, Jim Victor & Marie Pelton, Julie Zahn and Stuart Shils, all of whom generously used several of their original works as backdrop for projected presentations and the rare opportunity for intimate dialogue between them and CAL's local artists/community residents.
-We were thrilled this Fall to welcome painter and conservator Mark Bockrath.
-Mark provided a beautifully varied mix of his original pastels and oil paintings in conjunction with his slide presentation, fielding questions from those in attendance with informative answers and techniques based in classic conservation.
-Our Spring 2019 visiting artist, Christine Lafuente, will be joining us on Sunday, April 28th.
-Watch for details in Visiting Artists.
+Our Visiting Artist series has been represented by established Philadelphia area artists Moe Brooker, Joe & Kathy Winter, Stanley Bielen, Jim Victor & Marie Pelton, Julie Zahn, Stuart Shils and Mark Bockrath, all of whom generously used several of their original works as backdrop for projected presentations and the rare opportunity for intimate dialogue between them and CAL's local artists/community residents.
+Our Spring 2019 visiting artist, Christine Lafuente, just joined us on April 28th for a wonderful presentation of her considerable body of work.
+Throughout her informative narrative and easy going conversation with those in attendance, Christine interpreted her alla prima and plein air compositions’ inspirations and challenges (see Visiting Artists).

 Returning students are the backbone of CAL's programs.
-Throughout Independent Projects and Introduction to the Fine Arts (10 week classes offered at CAL), for example, adults and juniors/teens are able to experiment and explore with new techniques and materials, while simultaneously being introduced --through prints, books, discussion-- to historically renowned artists' work.
+Throughout Independent Projects and Introduction to the Fine Arts (established classes offered at CAL), for example, adults and juniors/teens are able to experiment and explore with new techniques and materials, while simultaneously being introduced --through prints, books, discussion-- to historically renowned artists' work.
 Both the instructors and students benefit from these classes, as they allow instructors to follow their students' individual inclinations; in turn, the students feel more encouraged to try new methods which they may have not previously considered.

-We are happy this season to announce new adult workshops and short-term classes.
+We were happy this season to have presented new adult workshops and short-term classes.
 This is an ideal opportunity for artists to venture into new territory, hone their existing skills or simply enjoy the experience of watching a professional at work.